UKPLab/acl2020-interactive-entity-linking/README.md

 #### Fuseki

-For WWO and 1641, we use fuseki as the knowledge base server.
+For WWO and 1641, we use [Fuseki](https://jena.apache.org/documentation/fuseki2/) as the knowledge base server.
 To setup, follow the following steps:

 1. Download Apache Jena and Fuseki 3.12.0 from the [project page](http://archive.apache.org/dist/jena/binaries/).
 The version is important.
 2. Build the search index by running `build_index.sh` in the `fuseki` folder.